 Puffer is a Stanford University research study about using machine learning to improve video-streaming algorithms: the kind of algorithms used by services such as YouTube, Netflix, and Twitch.
 We are trying to figure out how to teach a computer to design new algorithms that reduce glitches and stalls in streaming video (especially over wireless networks and those with limited capacity, such as in rural areas), improve picture quality, and predict how the capacity of an Internet connection will change over time.

 Watch TV on this website.
-The idea of this study is that about 500 people will watch TV channels here, streaming them over their Internet connections, and as they do, the Puffer website will automatically experiment with different algorithms that control the timing and quality of video sent to them, and will monitor how well the resulting computer-designed algorithms work.
-The more diverse the Internet connections that the 500 study participants use, the better the system will be able to learn, and the more robust the resulting computer-generated algorithms.
+The idea of this study is streaming TV channels to study participants over the Internet, and the Puffer website will automatically experiment with different algorithms that control the timing and quality of video sent to them, and will monitor how well the resulting computer-designed algorithms work.
+The more diverse the Internet connections that the study participants use, the better the system will be able to learn, and the more robust the resulting computer-generated algorithms.

 Yes.
 Well, technically you don't even have to watch.
 We just need people to stream video over different kinds of Internet connections, so that the computer has some live traffic to learn from and experiment on.